 Thyme to Celebrate your wedding in style!
 This Thyme to Celebrate recycled seed packet wedding favour is the perfect gift for celebrating your wedding with your guests.
 The seeds are easy to sow and the leaves of the plants that emerge can be used in cooking!

-The seed packet measures 9 x 12 cm and the seeds are inside in a sealed plastic wallet.
+The seed packet measures 9 x 12 cm and the seeds are inside in a paper sachet.
 Sowing instructions are printed on the back and the front is personalised with your wedding details.

 Thyme is a perennial herb.
 It used to be called Thymon, from the ancient Greek “thyein”, meaning to make a burnt offering.
 Its name may also come from the Greek thymos or thyos = incense, because of its scent.
 The earliest recorded use of Thyme is 3000 BC in Sumeria, where it was used as an antiseptic.
 It was once used in embalming procedures by ancient Egyptians.
 It was used as incense in temples and added to drinks to provide courage.
 It is also a good strewing herb for getting rid of moths.
 The Romans used Thyme to ease bloatedness after eating too much.
 They would also bathe in Thyme-scented water before going into battle to give them strength and courage.
 In ancient Athens, honey from Thyme was considered the best.
 Plant has also been considered an aphrodisiac.
 Christian legend says that the baby Jesus slept on a bed of Thyme.
 Sprinkle Thyme on doorsteps and windowsills to invite fairies in. in the Middle Ages, sprigs of Thyme were embroidered on the scarves of knights for bravery.
 Thyme was burnt as incense at ancient funerals and placed in the coffin of the dead in order that the soul would live in the flowers, and assuring passage to the afterlife.